EntropyAtWork/Flipper-WifiDevKit-ESP32/2.FlashingMarauder/README.md

 * From https://github.com/justcallmekoko/ESP32Marauder/releases/ , download the latest version of maruader(esp32_maruader_flipper_sd_seriel).

-* Then go to  https://github.com/justcallmekoko/ESP32Marauder/wiki/update-firmware , where you should get the Bootloader, Partitions and Boot App for the Flipper zero wifi Dev Board.
+* From  https://github.com/justcallmekoko/ESP32Marauder/wiki/update-firmware , your gonna want to get the Bootloader, Partitions and Boot App for the Flipper zero wifi Dev Board.
+It should be looking something like this:

 |                | Flipper Zero WiFi Dev Board |
 |----------------|-----------------------------|